 If you have a decrease in your income level due to change in your life situation, such as divorce, retirement, or death, you can appeal your Part B premium amount to Medicare.

 Your Pharmacy Plan

-Pharmacy plans under Medicare are known as Part D. You do not want another pharmacy plan on top of your TRICARE pharmacy plan.
-Two things to beware of:
+Pharmacy plans are Part D under Medicare.
+You do not want another pharmacy plan on top of your TRICARE pharmacy plan.
+Two things to be aware of:

-- If you want a Medicare Advantage plan, be careful because many come with a pharmacy plan, which must pay first before TFL does.
-You will have to file manual claims to the TRICARE pharmacy for reimbursement of what the other plan did not pay.
+- If you want a Medicare Advantage plan, choose carefully, as many come with a pharmacy plan, which must pay first before TFL does.
+To be reimbursed for what the other plan does not pay, you will have to manually file claims to the TRICARE pharmacy.
 TRICARE pharmacy copays still apply.

 What If You Use VA Health Care?

-Research how your VA health care works in your situation.
-It does not cover all VA-rated members, and for some, it only covers service-connected issues.
-Find out how VA health care will cover you if you are not able to get to a VA facility.
+VA health care does not cover all VA-rated members, and for some, it only covers service-connected issues.
+Research how your VA health care works in your situation, and fi nd out how it will cover you if you are not able to get to a VA facility.

 U.S. Family Health Plan (USFHP)